 If your hiking boots fit comfortably and feel great right out of the box then you may not need them.
 The ones your boot comes with will wear out eventually, so you may find that your comfort level decreases.

-If you find that at the end of every day that your ankles and feet feel more sore or fatigued than they should then it might be time to invest in some decent insoles.
+If you find that at the end of every day that your ankles and feet are more sore or fatigued than they should then it might be time to invest in some decent insoles.

 If you suffer from plantar fasciitis then an insole can reduce the symptoms as well as correct your footfall to prevent them.